trailblazer/trailblazer.github.io/gems/operation/2.0/index.md

 An operation is a service object.

-Its goal is simple: Remove all business logic from the controller and model and instead provide a separate, streamlined object for it.
+Its goal is simple: **Remove all business logic from the controller and model and provide a separate, streamlined object for it.**

 Operations implement functions of your application, like creating a comment, following a user or exporting a PDF document.
 Sometimes this is also called _command_.